 Many sources name Hyams beach the whitest sand beach in Australia or even in the world!
-(Which is not exactly trough in my opinion)
+(Which is not exactly trough)

 You can access it only by walking through the forest for about half an hour and not many people are motivated to do that.
 So you can have the entire hidden beach for yourself, which is pretty amazing.

 Nevertheless, the 30-minutes forest walk is definitely worth it.
 Target beach is always quiet and there is usually no one.
-Snorkelling along the reef you can see the incredible underwater life, including various fishes and corals.
+While snorkelling along the reef you can see the incredible underwater life, including various fishes and corals.

 Search in Google maps for Target Beach Track and you will find the way.

 Keep in mind that the HoneyMoon bay area is closed during the week and only open weekends.

 This time we went to explore other parts of Jervis Bay National Park.
 Hyams beach was windy and still more crowded than we were expecting.
-To find out about weather conditions we usually use Willyweather forecast, where you can see real-time weather and also predicted wind and swell forecast.
+To find out about weather conditions we usually use Willyweather forecast, where you can see the real-time weather and also predicted wind and swell forecast.

 Booderee National Park is a part of Jervis Bay Territory.
 Booderee means ‘a lot of fish’ from aboriginal language and it is completely true.

 Cave Beach & Camp Ground

 I have been to Cave beach for the first time about 3 years ago, and since then I fell in love with its unusual landscape, the beautiful beach and stunning ocean views from the hill.

 This time we stopped at this campground for two nights, which was $48 for 2 people.
 You have to book a spot online.
 Additionally, we had our NSW National Park entry car sticker and a fishing yearly permission ($35).

 Important to know! –> You have to carry all your equipment to the campground for about 500 meters because cars are not allowed there.
 We have noticed many smart and prepared people who camp in the campground used trolleys.
 I strongly recommend getting one of those, unless you do not have an esky with food and any other heavy stuff.